clj-commons/manifold/README.md

 Manifold can use any transducer, which are applied via `transform`.
 It also provides stream-specific transforms, including `zip`, `reduce`, `buffer`, `batch`, and `throttle`.
 [To learn more about streams, go here](/docs/stream.md).

+### Clojurescript

+A Clojurescript implementation of Manifold can be found here: [dm3/manifold-cljs](https://github.com/dm3/manifold-cljs).

-### Java 8 extensions
+### Older Java support

 Manifold includes support for a few classes introduced in Java 8:
 `java.util.concurrent.CompletableFuture` and `java.util.stream.BaseStream`.
-Support for Java 8 is detected automatically at compile time; if you are AOT compiling Manifold on Java 8 or newer, and will be running the compiled jar with a Java 7 or older JRE, you will need to disable this feature, by setting the JVM option `"manifold.disable-jvm8-primitives"`, either at the command line with
+Support for Java 8+ is detected automatically at compile time; if you are AOT compiling Manifold on Java 8 or newer, but will be running the compiled jar with a Java 7 or older JRE, you will need to disable them, by setting the JVM option `"manifold.disable-jvm8-primitives"`, either at the command line with